rajabishek/java-essentials/manuscript/02_generics.md

 > - With generics, you can define an algorithm once, independently of any specific type of data, and then apply that algorithm to a wide variety of data types without any additional effort.
 > - Collections Framework is one feature of Java that has been most significantly affected by generics.
 > - The Collections Framework defines several classes, such as lists and maps, that manage collections.
 A collection is a group of objects.
+> - The collection classes have always been able to work with any type of object.
+The benefit that generics added is that the collection classes can now be used with complete type safety.